MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Reconciliation.md

 - Purchases as per the books of account of buyer shall be matched with the supplier-uploaded information in GSTR-2A,  every month before uploading GSTR-2 by the buyer.

-## To set up GST component mapping recon.
+## To set up GST component mapping reconciliation.

-- Mapping GST Reconciliation fields with GST Components in GST Reconciliation Mapping is a pre-requisite for GST Reconciliation.
-Unless it is done, reconciliation can't happen in the system.
+- Mapping GST reconciliation fields with GST components is a pre-requisite for GST Reconciliation.
+Unless it is done, reconciliation can not happen in the system.

    1. Choose the ![Search for Page or Report](image/search_small.png "Search for Page or Report icon") icon, enter **GST Component Mapping Recon.**, and then choose the related link.
    2. Fill in the fields as described in the following table.